 What is On Demand TV?

-Digital TV provides viewers with a way to catch up on TV, movies and sport, or watch from a library of content.
+Digital TV provides viewers with a way to enjoy TV, movies and sport whenever they choose, using a library of content.
 This is called ‘video on demand’ (VOD), or simply ‘on demand’.

-The convenience of having a variety of popular TV content available whenever, and in some cases wherever, a viewer chooses has proven a huge hit, and the option is now a key part of watching TV at home or online.
+The convenience of having content available whenever, and in some cases wherever, a viewer chooses has proven a huge hit, and the option is now a key part of watching TV at home, or online and on the go.

 How does on demand work?

-Video on demand can be streamed or downloaded to a digital TV set-top box, or internet connected device such as a computer or smartphone.
+Video on demand can be streamed or downloaded to a digital TV set-top box, or internet connected device such as a computer, smartphone or console.
 If you have the option of on demand TV with your digital TV provider then you can access the content through your set-top box using your remote, and you can search for on demand content online.
+You can also attach most laptops to an HDTV, and watch on a bigger screen that way.

 What can I get on demand?

-This entirely depends on your TV package and your provider, as well as the method of catch-up or on demand viewing (internet or TV).
+This entirely depends on your choice of provider, as well as the method of catch-up or on demand viewing (internet or TV).
 If you want to catch up with programmes from BBC, ITV, Channel 4 or Channel 5, you can do this online and there’s no extra cost.
 This is simply an internet service available to all.

 Your digital TV provider may have catch up and on demand access to some of this free-to-air content, as well as other programming exclusive to that provider.
 Your subscription will determine the content that you can access at no extra monthly cost, so if you have movie channels included every month, you would then be able to use the on demand service to get one of the films whenever you want to watch it.